2D black phosphorus as a phosphide source for the formation of mixed cobalt phosphide clusters active in photocatalytic hydrogen evolution

 Abstract

-The use of solar energy to produce valuable feedstocks and among others, energy vectors, as hydrogen, is a fascinating research field of utmost practical importance.
-Herein, we report a facile strategy to functionalize 2D black phosphorus nanosheets (BPNS) with mixed cobalt phosphides clusters having different stoichiometry, Co2P and CoP with sub-nanometric size.
-In depth study at atomic level by X-Ray Absorption Spectroscopy and electron microscopy confirmed the nature and structure of the phosphides, revealing as well that Co2P/CoP functionalization contributed to efficiently hinder the spontaneous degradation of BP in ambient conditions.
-Under simulated solar light irradiation, the hydrogen evolution rate of BP@CoxP integrated with TiO2, reached 5.3 mmol/g·h, almost 30-fold than TiO2.
-Electrochemical and photoluminescence investigation elucidated the electronic properties of the photocatalyst, showing the mixed CoxP phases led to an increased charge density across the heterostructure, a lowering of the conduction band energy that infers more reducing power, and the generation of multiple interfaces that increases the charge transfer and diminish the electron-hole recombination.
+The use of solar energy to produce valuable feedstocks and energy vectors, such as hydrogen, is a fascinating research field of utmost practical importance.
+Herein, we report a facile strategy to functionalize 2D black phosphorus nanosheets (BPNS) with mixed cobalt phosphide clusters of different stoichiometry, Co2P and CoP, with sub-nanometric sizes.
+The in-depth study at the atomic level by X-ray absorption spectroscopy and electron microscopy confirmed the nature and structure of the phosphides and revealed that Co2P/CoP functionalization effectively hindered the spontaneous degradation of BP under ambient conditions.
+Under simulated solar-light irradiation, the hydrogen evolution rate of BP@CoxP integrated with TiO2 reached 5.3 mmol g−1 h−1, almost 30-fold higher than that of TiO2.
+Electrochemical and photoluminescence investigations elucidated the electronic properties of the photocatalyst, showing that the mixed CoxP phases led to increased charge density across the heterostructure, a lower conduction band energy, which infers more reducing power, and the generation of multiple interfaces, which increase charge transfer and reduce electron–hole recombination.

 Supplementary files